 - If the offender was only a drug courier (i.e. they have no other role except transporting drugs from one point to another), AND

 - Was suffering from an “abnormality of the mind” that “substantially impaired his mental responsibility for his acts”, OR

-- Has received a Certificate of Cooperation from the prosecution, certifying that they had “substantively assisted” the authorities in disrupting drug trafficking activities
+- Has received a Certificate of Substantive Assistance from the prosecution, certifying that they had “substantively assisted” the authorities in disrupting drug trafficking activities

-One of the most troubling aspects is the Certificate of Cooperation system, as it’s unclear what the authorities mean by “substantive” assistance, and the decision of the prosecution whether or not to issue such a certificate cannot be challenged or reviewed in court unless it can be shown that the prosecution was acting maliciously or in bad faith.
+One of the most troubling aspects is the Certificate of Substantive Assistance system, as it’s unclear how the authorities make their decision whether or not to grant such a certificate.

 What is death row like?
 Who is on death row?

-There isn’t much public information about what life on death row is like.
+There isn’t much public information about death row conditions.
 Prison officers, executioners, and counsellors are bound by the Official Secrets Act and therefore cannot speak publicly about what conditions on death row are like.
-It’s currently not known exactly how many people are on death row, nor what the breakdown is in terms of race or socioeconomic status.
+There are currently over 50 people on death row in Singapore, with ethnic minorities disproportionately over-represented within this number.

-From what activists have been able to gather, death row inmates stay in single cells.
-I’ve heard from some family members that the execution chamber is in the same part of the prison as death row — some inmates say that when someone is executed, they can hear the opening of the trapdoor.
+From what activists have been able to gather, those on death row stay in single cells.
+Even when they have 'yard time', they are in rooms alone, although they might be able to speak with the person having yard time in the next room, through a mesh/screen that blocks their view.
+I’ve heard from some family members that the execution chamber is in the same part of the prison as death row — some of the men on death row say that they hear sounds coming from the execution chamber when someone is being hanged.

-At some point in the week before their execution, the inmate is allowed to change into civilian clothes — provided by their family — and pose for photos.
-These portrait photos are given to the family as keepsakes; some families have used them as funeral portraits.
+At some point in the week before their execution, the inmate is allowed to change into different outfits — provided by their family — and pose for photos.
+These portrait photos are given to the family as keepsakes.

 The following are common responses that I’ve come across over the years, accompanied by my responses/counter-arguments.